 - If you are giving the employee an advance on these expenses, the employee must return any excess money within a reasonable period of time.

-Withholding Payroll Taxes on Moving Expense Payments to Employees
+Payroll Taxes and Moving Expense Payments to Employees

-Patriot Software provides more clarification on how these expenses are entered on an employee's W-2 form.
-We'll use the example above, where the employee receives $5,000 for moving expenses, has receipts for $3,660, and keeps the remaining $1,350.
+To clarify how these expenses are entered on an employee's W-2 form.
+We'll use the example above, where the employee receives $5,000 for moving expenses, has receipts for $3,650, and keeps the remaining $1,350.
 The amount the employee keeps is taxable to the employee.
 We'll assume this payment is done under the requirements for an accountable plan, as described above: